albinsteve/sophos-firewall-labs/web-filtering/basic-web-filtering.md

 ### Fix
 Enabled HTTPS Decryption and Inspection on the firewall.

-### Test
+### Final Test
 Tested from client PC:
 - Facebook → Blocked
 - YouTube → Blocked

 ### Result
-Blocked HTTPS websites were filtered successfully.
+HTTPS traffic was successfully inspected and blocked according to the web filtering policy.

 ## Troubleshooting